jmadden/twilio-sms-log-export/README.md

 3. When deployment is complete click the **View** button.
 4. Follow the instructions on screen to download a .csv file of your Twilio message logs.
 5. :beer: (optional)

+## Notes
+This is meant to be a quick and easy (no bells and whistles) way for you to download your Twilio message logs.
+Please help yourself to the code in this repo if you're looking to build your own solution.

+Find a bug, or want a feature added?
+File an issue in the repo and I'll do my best to get it sorted out.